slsa-framework/slsa-proposals/0007/README.md

     cannot unduly influence the project.
 *   Lower cost of operations for SLSA governance.
 The SLSA organization is small, so a heavyweight process is not worth the effort.
-In addition, SLSA can lean on the [established organizational support][OSSF structure] in the OpenSSF if needed.
+In addition, SLSA can lean on the [established organizational support][OpenSSF structure] in the OpenSSF if needed.

 ## Proposed solution